cwanlab/cwanlab.github.io/_pages/about.md

 <!--  -->
 **2026**
 <span style="font-size:0.78em;">
+– 06/2026: Our paper "Histopathology-centered Computational Analysis of Spatial Omics: Integration, Mapping, and Foundation Models" has been accepted for publication by Briefings in Bioinformatics.
+– 05/2026: Our paper "A survey on computational pathology foundation models: Datasets, adaptation strategies, and evaluation tasks" has been accepted for publication by KAIS.
-– 05/05/2026: Our tutorial "AI for Precision Medicine: Histopathology-centered Computational Analysis of Spatial Omics: Integration, Mapping, and Foundation Models" has been accepted by KDD 2026.
+– 05/2026: Our tutorial "AI for Precision Medicine: Histopathology-centered Computational Analysis of Spatial Omics: Integration, Mapping, and Foundation Models" has been accepted by KDD 2026.
-– 05/01/2026: Dr. Zhao has joined the lab as a postdoctoral scholar.
+– 05/2026: Dr. Zhao has joined the lab as a postdoctoral scholar.
 Welcome!
-– 04/01/2026: Our paper "Systemic Glucocorticoids and Survival Among Immune Checkpoint Inhibitor Recipients" was accepted for publication by JAMA Network Open.
+– 04/2026: Our paper "Systemic Glucocorticoids and Survival Among Immune Checkpoint Inhibitor Recipients" was accepted for publication by JAMA Network Open.
-– 03/01/2026: Dr. Yang has joined the lab as a postdoctoral scholar.
+– 03/2026: Dr. Yang has joined the lab as a postdoctoral scholar.
 Welcome!
-– 02/19/2026: Two studies
+– 02/2026: Two studies
 ("A Multi-Agent AI System for Diagnostic and Therapeutic Decision-Making in Dermatology" and "Fair and Generalizable AI for Skin Lesion Diagnosis") were accepted for presentation at the Society for Investigative Dermatology 2026 Annual Meeting.
-– 01/01/2026: Dr. Wan has joined the University of Chicago as **a tenure-track Assistant Professor**.
+– 01/2026: Dr. Wan has joined the University of Chicago as **a tenure-track Assistant Professor**.
 </span>

 **2025**